muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

 * The number of users and the percentage of the total is provided for each country.

-.. * Users with IP addresses that cannot be geolocated, or that result in a "non-country" code such as A1 (Anonymous Proxy), A2 (Satellite Provider), or  O1 (Other Country), are reported in an "Unassigned" category.
+* Users with IP addresses that cannot be geolocated, or that result in a "non- country" code such as A1 (Anonymous Proxy), A2 (Satellite Provider), or O1 (Other Country), are reported in the "Unknown" category.

 * The computational approaches and frequency used in determining user location and user enrollment status are different.
 As a result, discrepancies